loadingwave/hopperbot/README.md

 I'm using [this](https://mitelman.engineering/blog/python-best-practice/automating-python-best-practices-for-a-new-project/) setup right now.
 It is rather strict, but I found that works really well for me

 ### Setup selenium
-Imports like selenium are automatically handled with poetry, however to use selenium we do need to install geckodriver and make sure chrome is intalled:
+Imports like selenium are automatically handled with poetry, however to use selenium we do need to install chromedriver and make sure chrome is intalled:

-I had to switch from Firefox to Chrome, because Firefox did not have suport for seleniums Scrolling actions :(

 [source](https://skolo.online/documents/webscrapping/#step-1-download-chrome)
 ```